townofdon/javascript-primer/course-material/08-variables.md

 age = 25;
 ```

-Changing any variable's value is considered a **data mutation**.
+> Nerd note: changing any variable's value is considered a **data mutation**.
 More on this later.

 ### `let`